 5 cleaning tips to bring back the luster of this stone surface without damaging its natural beauty.

-If your marble's looking a bit lackluster, chances are it's begging for a cleaning - or, that you've over-cleaned it.
+If your marble floors or countertops are looking a bit lackluster, chances are they're begging for a cleaning.

 This stone spots quite easily, and requires regular maintenance to retain its luster.
 Give it its due.

 For specific stain removal solutions for natural stone, visit the Marble Institute of America.

 About the Author